SciTools/iris/docs/iris/src/userguide/merge_and_concat.rst

 included unchanged in the returned :class:`~iris.cube.CubeList`.
 When :meth:`~iris.cube.CubeList.concatenate_cube` is called on ``cubes`` it raises a descriptive error that highlights the difference in the ``attributes`` dictionaries.
-It is this difference that is preventing ``cube`` being concatenate into a single cube.
+It is this difference that is preventing ``cube`` being concatenated into a single cube.
 An example of fixing an issue like this can be found in the :ref:`merge_concat_common_issues` section.